Insect bite prevention

-Many travel-related diseases are transmitted by infected insects such as mosquitoes, ticks, fleas or flies.
-Before you travel, be aware of insects at your destination that cause disease and know their peak biting times (e.g. day vs. night) and areas (e.g. indoors vs. outdoors, rural vs. urban).
+Many travel-related diseases are spread by infected insects such as mosquitoes, ticks, fleas, or flies.
+Before you travel, be aware of the insects at your destination that cause disease and know their peak biting times (e.g. day vs. night) and areas (e.g. indoors vs. outdoors, rural vs. urban).

-To minimize your risk, you should always practise protective measures to avoid insect bites and ensure you have the appropriate preventive vaccines and/or medications.
+To minimize your risk, you should always take protective measures to avoid insect bites and ensure you have the appropriate preventive vaccines and/or medications.

 Protect yourself from bites:

-- Wear light-coloured, long-sleeved, tucked-in shirts, long pants, shoes or boots (not sandals), and a hat; you can also tape the cuffs of your pants or tuck them inside your socks, shoes or boots.
+- Wear light-coloured, long-sleeved, loose fitting, tucked-in shirts, long pants, shoes or boots (not sandals), and a hat; in tick infested areas, you can also tape the cuffs of your pants or tuck them inside your socks, shoes or boots.